0xor1/transmittable/README.md

 effort on the users part.

-If you would like to add additional types to be transmittable or to be subtype of Transmittable simply register them using the same pattern as below:
+If you would like to add additional types to be transmittable or to be subtype of Transmittable simply register them using the same pattern as below.
+The `generateRegistrar` function takes a full namespace description, in this case `'transmittable'` since it is from the transmittable package, the second argument is the short namespace that will be used in the string serializations, in this case the empty string as these are the most common types that will be serialized, the last argument is a `List<TranRegistration>` which defines all the types that will be transmittable and how they are de/serialized to/from string/actual form, `generateRegistrar` returns a `Registrar` function which is then called to register all of the types:

 ```dart
 void _registerTranTranTypes = generateRegistrar(